Simulation Instructor Development: Extensive Course

 - Sept.
 28-30, 2015

-Instructor Development: Simulation-Based Education, Design and Debriefing develops instructors for simulation-based education.
+Simulation Instructor Development: Extensive Course develops instructors for simulation-based education.
 Participants learn the principles of simulation-based education, including training methods, course design and concepts, and debriefing strategies, through the use of hands-on techniques.

 The course is designed for individuals taking responsibility for curriculum design, implementation and execution in an experiential learning-based setting.
 The course is limited to 12 participants.

 At the end of this course, the participant should be able to:

 - Describe concepts of simulation-based education

 - Describe elements for well-designed, simulation-based education to achieve good outcomes

 - Identify components of a simulation course

 - Develop performance objectives for a simulation experience